Marcos-SM/Nadine_Marcos-PBFB2019/README.md

   * 3' end: GCCCGG

 * Although it is possible to work directly with FASTQ files **we do not recommend** this if the files are your original data.
-In case you want to do this we advise you to modify the script and make a link to your original files with which you can work with.
+In case you want to do this we advise you to modify the script and make a link to your original files with which you can work.

 ## Explanation of the script